COVID-19: Community Updates and Resources

-Albany Law School announced today that the Honorable Christine M. Clark ’96 and Ryerson University Faculty of Law Dean Donna E. Young will join Nancy Hogshead-Makar in receiving Kate Stoneman Awards at the law school's 26th anniversary of
+Albany Law School announced today that the Honorable Christine M. Clark ’96 and Ryerson University Faculty of Law Dean Donna E. Young will join Nancy Hogshead-Makar in receiving Kate Stoneman Awards.

 Albany Law School's prestigious Stoneman Awards are presented to individuals who have demonstrated a commitment to seeking change and expanding opportunities for women within the legal profession.
 The awards are in honor of Kate Stoneman, the first woman admitted to practice law in New York State and the first female graduate of Albany Law School, Class of 1898.